sukitsubaki/pixTrail/docs/installation.md

 - **Permission errors:** If you see permission errors, try using `pip install --user pixtrail[web]` or run the installation with administrator privileges.
 - **Missing dependencies:** If you encounter missing dependency errors, ensure you have the latest version of pip: `pip install --upgrade pip` before installing PixTrail.
 - **Installation fails on Windows:** Try installing the wheel package first: `pip install wheel` then retry the PixTrail installation.
+- **ModuleNotFoundError after installation:** Make sure your Python environment path is correctly set and try restarting your terminal or command prompt.

 ### Verifying Installation